 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+ANM: ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

+While this technique is not specifically designed to study a particular disease, it is well suited to study neurological diseases that result in abnormal eye movements or other oculomotor abnormalities.

 Are there any specific areas of research that this method could provide insight into?